dandi/s3-log-extraction/README.md

 Begin by ensuring some required environment variables are set:

-1. **S3_LOG_EXTRACTION_PASSWORD**: Various sensitive information on Drogon is encrypted using this password
+1. **S3_LOG_EXTRACTION_PASSWORD**: Various sensitive information on Drogon is encrypted using this password.
+For example:
    - The regular expression for all associated Drogon IPs.
    - The IP index and geolocation caches.

 This allows us to store full IP information in a persistent way (in case we need to go back and do a lookup) while still being secure.